Debenham Sisters

-Saracen were motorcycles produced from 1967 to 1975, firstly by Robin Goodfellow of Cirencester, Gloucestershire, and then by David Brand in Watford, Hertfordshire.
+Saracen motorcycles were produced from 1967 to 1975, firstly by Robin Goodfellow of Cirencester, Gloucestershire, and then by David Brand in Watford, Hertfordshire.

 These were trials machines fitted with a 125cc Sachs two-stroke engine with five-speed gearbox.
 The result was a kit that was of high quality and well made with a good frame.
 Although successful, the machines were expensive and the company lost money so went into liquidation in August 1971.